liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 ![Figure 4.10: Customizing string input fields to use editors and customizing date fields to filter-out past years are just a couple examples of the many things you can do with Liferay model hints.](../../images/service-builder-edit-event.png)

 Well, you've learned the art of persuasion through Liferay's model hints.
-Now, you can not only influence how your model's input fields are displayed but you can also set their database table column sizes.
-You can also choose how to apply hints.
-You can insert individual hints directly into your fields, you can apply a set of default hints to all of a model's fields, or you can define collections of hints to apply at either of those scopes.
+Now, not only can you influence how your model's input fields are displayed but also can set its database table column sizes.
+You can organize hints.
+Insert individual hints directly into your fields, apply a set of default hints to all of a model's fields, or define collections of hints to apply at either of those scopes.
 Looks like you've picked up on the "hints" on how Liferay model hints help portlet data!

-Next, let's find out how you can invoke Liferay's service APIs remotely.
+Next, let's find out how to implement a remote service.

 ## Writing the Remote Service Class